kaifresh/ExperimentJS/README.md

 }));
 ```

-Write an event handler to capture participants' responses
+Write an event handler to capture participants' responses (i.e. the dependent variable).

 ```javascript